My AI usage policy

 • Research starting point.
 I occasionally leverage Gemini or Claude to surface basic information about a topic.
 However, I triple-check any “facts” it gives me, because…you know…hallucinations.

 • Technical topics.
 I write a lot about highly-technical and complex subjects.
-If I don’t fully understand a new concept, I will sometimes ask Gemini or Claude to clarify a point.
+To ensure I fully understand a new concept, I will sometimes ask Gemini or Claude to check my thoughts for gaps in knowledge.
 Just like with my research, though, I triple-check anything either tool spits out.
 See hallucinations, above.

 • Writing.
 I pride myself on my writing skills.
 I’ve honed my craft over decades of practice.
 To turn over that responsibility to an LLM with no soul is not something I will ever do.
 Every single piece of content you get from me is 100% my own.
 That includes headlines, sub-heads, body copy, etc.